A loss discounting framework for model averaging and selection in time series models: Examples

-When using the mean focused scores (MFS) in the analysis instead of the log scores the direct linear relationship between the scores and the final Sharpe ratio becomes clearer as shown in the right panel of Figure \ref{fig:sharpe}.
-That means, that by using focused scores the selection of well-performing model, as measured by the scores, is strongly associated with the higher performance in terms of the final goal.
-This is in contrast with the situation where the log-scores where used, where this association was less clear.
-The double discounting version of LDF achieves better scores which directly translates into higher Sharpe ratios and higher final wealth as seen in Figure \ref{fig:money_focused}, where we compare the models that achieved a posteriori best mean focused scores.
-In the same figure we also note the behaviour of the discount factors for the three models illustrated.
-The double discounting of $\mbox{LDF}_{\mbox{a}, \mbox{a}}^2$ allows for the discount factor changes which drive the performance.
-The discount factor drops in the times of higher volatility such as during the great financial crisis or the Chinese crash or the Brexit referendum.
-For $\alpha=0.7$ the time average value of $\alpha$ is 0.71 and with $\alpha=1$ it is 0.80.
+The right panel of Figure \ref{fig:sharpe} shows the mean focused scores (MFS) where there are clear differences (unlike the log scores) with the double discounting version of LDF achieving better scores leading into higher Sharpe ratios and higher final wealth as seen in Figure \ref{fig:money_focused}.
+The double discounting of $\mbox{LDF}_{\mbox{a}, \mbox{a}}^2$ allows the discount factor to drop in times of higher volatility such as during the great financial crisis, the Chinese crash or the Brexit referendum.
+For $\alpha=0.7$ in the second layer the time average value of $\alpha$ in the first layer is 0.71 and with $\alpha=1$ in the first layer it is 0.80.
 This is in contrast to DML ($\mbox{LDF}_{\mbox{a}, \mbox{a}}^2$ $\alpha=1$) and $\mbox{LDF}_{\mbox{a}}^1$ specifications where in the former the discount factor settles at $0.9$ and does not move and in the latter it is just fixed to a predetermined constant value.

 In Figure \ref{fig:portfolio_focused} we show the portfolio composition though the time.
 We note that the weights display stability in the times when the portfolio value experiences periods of growth and the sudden weight changes correspond to periods of growth plateau.
 The weights generally follow the carry trade strategy which is well documented in the literature, see \cite{DellaCorte2012} and references therein.